Towards Automatic Sampling of User Behaviors for Sequential Recommender Systems: Preliminaries

 \subsection{Sequential Recommender System}

-As shown in Figure \ref{Autosam}(a), modern SRS mainly contain the components as following.
-First, each input item $x^u_t$ is mapped into an embedding vector by an embedding lookup operation as:

-where $\zeta \in \mathbb{R}^{|\mathcal{I}| \times d}$ is item embedding matrix.
-Then, the sequential embedding will be fed into stacked hidden layers in order to capture the long- and short-term dependence.
+As shown in Figure \ref{Autosam}(a), modern SRS contain the components as following.
+First, each input item $x^u_t$ is mapped into an embedding vector by an embedding lookup operation as: $ E_t = \zeta_{x_t},$ where $\zeta \in \mathbb{R}^{|\mathcal{I}| \times d}$ is item embedding matrix.
+Then, the sequential embedding will be fed into stacked hidden layers to capture the long- and short-term dependence.

 where $L$ stands for the number of layers, $H^{(l)}$ is the output of the $l$-th hidden layer $F^{(l)}$ while $H^{(0)} = E$.
-Next, a prediction layer is adopted to generate the distribution $P$ of the user's next preferences for each time step $t$, which can be written as:
+Next, a prediction layer is adopted to generate the distribution $P$ of the user's next preferences for each time step $t$:

 in which $W \in \mathbb{R}^{d \times |\mathcal{I}|}$, $b \in \mathbb{R}^{|\mathcal{I}|}$ is the learnable parameters.
 Finally, to train the model, the auto-regressive generative loss are employed as optimization objectives, i.e., left-to-right supervision signals.
-Combining the cross-entropy loss with such an objective, the loss function can be written as follows:
+Combining the cross-entropy loss with such an objective, the loss function can be written as:

-where $\theta$ denotes the parameters of the model, $y_t = x_{t+1}$ is the item expect to be predicted at step $t$, and $n$ is the input length.
+where $\theta$ is the parameters of the model, $y_t = x_{t+1}$ is the item expect to be predicted at step $t$, and $n$ is the input length.